 The Athabasca River Watershed

 To manage the water that we all depend on, we must effectively manage the land that we share.
-To do that, we must come together to understand issues, challenges, opportunities, and blind spots.
-The Athabasca Watershed Council works to bring stakeholders, citizens, and indigenous peoples together to effectively manage the Athabasca River watershed.
+To do that, let’s come together to understand the issues, challenges, and opportunities affecting our watershed.
+The Athabasca Watershed Council works to bring stakeholders, citizens, and Indigenous peoples together to effectively manage the Athabasca River Watershed.